What is bankruptcy? What debts are discharged? What are the procedures for filing?

-Chapter 13, also referred to as a “wage-earner” or “debt-adjustment” plan, is available to individuals and unincorporated businesses that intend to use future income to pay some or all of one’s debts according to a plan designed by the individual (within certain statutory limitations) to meet his or her needs.
+Chapter 13, also referred to as a “wage-earner” or “debt-adjustment” plan, is available to individuals, including sole proprietor businesses, that intend to use future income to pay some or all of one’s debts according to a plan proposed by the individual (within certain statutory limitations) to meet his or her needs.

 In general, bankruptcy proceedings under any Chapter involve:

 creditors – any persons, firms, or entities that claim the debtor owes them money;

 trustee – a court-appointed person who administers the bankruptcy proceedings and any property available for distribution to creditors (called the bankruptcy estate).
 The trustee represents the interests of the unsecured creditors, and sometimes liquidate nonexempt assets, investigate the debtor’s financial affairs, examine creditors’ proofs of claim, provide information to parties in interest, file reports and estate tax returns, and recommend, when appropriate, criminal or civil proceedings against the debtor who has committed fraud or other crimes in connection with the case; and

 bankruptcy judge – the person who presides over any hearings on disputed matters in connection with the case